 BELOW Fetlock – use below fetlock when turned in or on box rest.
 (Slightly better reaction when placed below, but movement is found below the fetlock)

-StreamZ bands can be used in conjunction with traditional magnetic products however it is VITAL that other magnetic products are not placed over the top of the StreamZ strips, either when on the horse or when in the tack room.
-StreamZ contain multiple horizontal poles of energy and traditional magnets can damage this, preventing the effects of StreamZ unique technology.
+StreamZ are a complementary form of treatment and should not to be used as a replacement to any professionally diagnosed medications or treatments.
+StreamZ technology is not clinically proven.
+StreamZ bands can be used in conjunction with traditional magnetic products however it is advisable that traditional magnetic products are not placed over the top of StreamZ as this can create damage to the StreamZ 360º magnetic energy field, either when on the horse or when in the tack room.

 IMPORTANT MAINTENANCE: StreamZ advertise the EQU bands as “24/7 use”.
 This refers to the technology being able to be worn all day every day, and particularly when the horse is ‘in recovery’.
 This does not stipulate that bands can be worn 24/7 in all weather conditions, particularly in the UK.
 Common sense is require as to when the horse can and cannot wear the bands.
 The material has a life span as with any aesthetic product such as shoes or clothing; it requires care and attention to last 12 months or more, particularly the fastening.
 To keep the bands as long as possible it is advised that they are washed once every couple of weeks.
 The EQU bands are developed to be used as an aid for recovery and not to be used in active work (there is slight movement under the fetlock joint).
 The EQU bands should be completely removed or worn above the fetlock in soft ground conditions, further still if the ground is soft enough to allow the bands to be submerged then the bands should be removed and only used when turned in.
 The UK is very wet so it is advised to remove them in the winter and wetter months of the year.